RoadBytes/developer77notes/README.md

 # Goals:

-10 May 2018
+18 May 2018

 ## Jason

+### This week

+* Finish jQuery course
+* Get Trello board

+### Last week

 * Deploy staging app (simple)
+  - learning jQuery
+  - Need to learn this first before having a site show

 ## Karma

+### This week

+* Read excerpts from course
+* Work on data project
+  - big project is coming up

+### Last week

 * Don't fall behind
+  - Is behind, will work on getting on caught up

 * Write definitions for PANDAS, and Numpy
+  - Forgot

 * Chat with cousin about web development

-## Both
+  - incognito, busy

 * Try to make a time limit on activities
+  - Pomodoro's kind of worked
+  - efficiency vs hours worked

+* Burn down list from course
+  - good for small things
+  - taking too long
+  - didn't enjoy it
+  - couldn't get through list
+  - project took 2 days, can't time box
+  - data munging/wrangling was easier to stay engaged

 ## Next Meeting

-* TBD
+* See calendar

 ---

-5 May 2018

-## Jason

-* Have simple wireframe for dev77 blog initial MVP

-## Karma

-* Catch up with work
-* 2 paragraphs on what was learned for Dev77

-## Next Meeting

-* Push Karma's 2 paragraphs to Dev77 repo

----

-## Jason

-* Focusing my goal
-  * have a tentative plan of action to work on for May to July

-## Karma

-* Finish as much as he can of Unit 1
-  * Take breaks based on burndown chart progress.
-  * See capstone project first and work on it as he's going through course.